Katharine McPhee

-Katharine Hope McPhee (born March 25, 1984) is an American singer-songwriter and actress.
-In May 2006, she rose to fame as the runner-up on the fifth season of American Idol.
+Katharine Hope McPhee (born March 25, 1984) is an American actress and singer.
+In May 2006, she was the runner-up on the fifth season of American Idol.

-Her eponymous debut album was released on RCA Records on January 30, 2007, and debuted at number two on the Billboard 200, selling 381,000 copies (as of December 2010).
-The album's first single, "Over It", was a Pop Top 30 hit and was certified gold in 2008.
-Her second album, Unbroken, was released on Verve Forecast Records on January 5, 2010, and debuted at No. 27 on the "Billboard 200".
+Her eponymous debut album was released on RCA Records in January 2007, and debuted at number two on the Billboard 200, selling 381,000 copies (as of December 2010).
+The album's first single, "Over It", was a Billboard Top 30 hit and was certified gold in 2008.
+Her second album, Unbroken, was released on Verve Forecast Records on January 5, 2010, and debuted at No. 27 on the Billboard 200.
 The album featured the single "Had It All", which peaked at number 22 on the AC chart.
 It has sold 45,000 copies as of January 2011.

-Her third album, the holiday-themed Christmas Is the Time to Say I Love You, was released on October 12, 2010.
-The album debuted at number 11 on the Billboard Top Holiday Albums chart, while the single "Have Yourself a Merry Little Christmas" peaked at number 16 on the "Billboard" AC chart.
-As of January 2011, this album had sold 23,000 copies.
-McPhee released her fourth album, Hysteria, on September 18, 2015.
-She released her fifth album, I Fall in Love Too Easily, composed of jazz standards, on November 17, 2017.
+Her third album, the holiday-themed Christmas Is the Time to Say I Love You, was released in October 2010.
+It debuted at number 11 on the Billboard Top Holiday Albums chart, while the single "Have Yourself a Merry Little Christmas" peaked at number 16 on the Billboard AC chart.
+McPhee released her fourth album, Hysteria, in September 2015.
+She released her fifth album, I Fall in Love Too Easily, composed of jazz standards, in November 2017.

-McPhee has also established an acting career, co-starring in The House Bunny and Shark Night 3D.
-She played Karen Cartwright, one of the lead roles on Smash.
-From 2014 to 2018, she starred in CBS' Scorpion as Paige Dineen.

-She made her Broadway debut in the musical Waitress, taking over the role of Jenna in 2018 and again in 2019-2020 and also starred in the role in London's West End in 2019.
+McPhee has an established acting career, in The House Bunny and Shark Night 3D, and portrayed Karen Cartwright in Smash (2012–2013) and Paige Dineen in Scorpion (2014–2018).
+She made her Broadway debut as Jenna in Waitress in 2018 and originated the role in the West End production (2019), and returned to the Broadway show (2019–2020).

 Early life

-McPhee was born in Los Angeles, California.
+McPhee was born in Los Angeles.
 Her father, Daniel McPhee, was a television producer.
 Her mother, Peisha (née Burch) McPhee, has been a vocal coach on American Idol since 2011.
 The family moved to the Sherman Oaks neighborhood of Los Angeles when she was 12 years old.
 Peisha McPhee recognized her daughter's musical talent and decided to train her.
 McPhee's older sister, Adriana, has been a vocal coach on American Idol since 2012.
 McPhee is of English, Irish, Scottish, and German descent.

 She attended Boston Conservatory for three semesters, majoring in musical theatre.
 She left college before graduation on the advice of her manager, and returned to Los Angeles to try out for television pilots.
 McPhee was cast (during the time she had dropped out of college and was auditioning in Los Angeles) in a mall-based MTV soap opera pilot, You Are Here, playing the older sister of a more popular younger sister.
 MTV never aired the pilot and did not pick up the series.